 “Benedict’s impressive archival, print media, and network analyses demonstrate how Borges’s multiple roles as writer, editor, translator, anthologizer, and publisher charted new ways of publishing and reading, from the Argentine book world to the global world of books.”—Marcy Schwartz, author of Public Pages: Reading along the Latin American Streetscape

 “In this important book, based on painstaking research, Nora Benedict sheds important new light on Borges’ activities in the Argentine publishing industry in the middle decades of the twentieth century, when that country was dominant in the world of Spanish language publishing.
-Highly recommended.”—Daniel Balderston, Director of the Borges Center at the University of Pittsburgh
+Highly recommended.”—Daniel Balderston, director, Borges Center at the University of Pittsburgh